davegallant/site/content/blog/using-home-assistant-and-grafana-to-monitor-radon/index.md

 ![Grafana Dashboard](home-assistant-grafana-dashboard.png)

-The json export of the graph can be found [here](https://gist.github.com/davegallant/f3cc394bb7e17ca06e105a33eccebd7a).
+The json export of this dashboard can be found [here](https://gist.github.com/davegallant/f3cc394bb7e17ca06e105a33eccebd7a).

 ## Grafana Alerts